 Parlay – A sports bet on two or more contests on a single bet slip.
 The more contestants the bettor chooses, the higher the payout becomes, but all picks must win for the bet to pay out.

 Push – When the outcome is a tie, and the bettors bet is returned (except in Parlays and Teasers, where a tie is dropped from the betting slip).

-Scratch – To call off a bet – “My favorite player is injured, scratch he bet.”
+Scratch – To call off a bet – “My favorite player is injured, scratch that bet.”

 Sportsbook – A company that accepts sports bets.
-There are sportsbooks in some Las Vegas casinos and there are online sportsbooks known as sports gambling sites.
+There are sportsbooks in some Las Vegas casinos and there are online sportsbooks known as sports betting sites.